-- withholding that exceeds 10 percent or 100 MW of a CSR scheduling limit outside the New York City Constrained Area, or - withholding that exceeds 10 percent or 50 MW of a CSR scheduling limit in the New York City Constrained Area while a constraint is active.128
+- withholding that exceeds 10 percent or 100 MW of a CSR scheduling limit outside the New York City Constrained Area, or - withholding that exceeds 10 percent or 50 MW of a CSR scheduling limit in the New York City Constrained Area while a constraint is active.

 NYISO further proposed a revision to recognise that a battery may incur costs that it is eligible to recover from the NYISO when the battery is required to purchase energy at a higher price than it would otherwise be expected to pay to respond to a NYISO supplemental reliability evaluation or out-of-merit instruction to protect system or local reliability.
-129

 On 19 July 2021, in response to questions from FERC, NYISO submitted a report noting its intention to develop a participation model for Hybrid Storage Resources (HSR), offering the opportunity for multiple assets behind a common point of injection to operate as a single resource, submitting offers, receiving schedules, and being settled as a single resource.
-130 At that time, a key proposed change to the operation of a wind or solar generator participating in a CSR was that when a pair of CSR generators' combined energy and ancillary service schedules was within 10 percent of the CSR injection scheduling limit, the NYISO would instruct the wind or solar resource not to exceed its NYISO-issued schedule.
-131
+At that time, a key proposed change to the operation of a wind or solar generator participating as a CSR was that when a pair of CSR generators' combined energy and ancillary service